gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-data-storage/pull/13: The aurora module no longer specifies availability zones when creating an Aurora cluster.
-This is a workaround for a [strange issue](https://forums.aws.amazon.com/thread.jspa?messageID=771183&#771183) where you get the error along the lines of "Availability zone ‘us-east-1c’ is unavailable in this region, please choose another zone set."
+This is a workaround for a [strange issue](https://forums.aws.amazon.com/thread.jspa?messageID=771183&amp;#771183) where you get the error along the lines of &quot;Availability zone ‘us-east-1c’ is unavailable in this region, please choose another zone set.&quot;

 </div>